software-twins/software-twins.github.io/README.md

 ### Simulators Unity version

 The Unity version of the simulator is available [here](https://assetstore.unity.com/packages/slug/192521?_ga=2.52409002.2012061589.1617710108-1802814762.1615540003).

-<iframe width="100%" height="auto" src="https://www.youtube.com/embed/c65wOoncqSc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It focuses on the representation of the temperature field of the tube in the form of a color gradient.
 Gradient is generated dynamically based on the calculation of the temperature field.
 The calculation of the temperature field is performed every 0.2 seconds, those 5 times per second.

+<iframe max-width="100%" max-height="100%" src="https://www.youtube.com/embed/c65wOoncqSc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The picture shows five tubes of various diameters and wall thicknesses in interior.
+The pictures shows five tubes of various diameters and wall thicknesses in interior.
 The dependences of the change in flow rate and water temperature in them are different.
 Below is another picture from a different angle.

 <div align="center"><img src="https://software-twins.github.io/png/14-37-07.png" alt="TemperatureTube Example" width="640" height="335" /></div>